Qiskit/qiskit/docs/migration_guides/qi_migration.rst

         so if the circuit ended up on more qubits it did not matter.

-    Note that the primitives **do** handle parameter bindings, meaning that even if a ``bound_pass_manager`` is defined in a :class:`~qiskit.primitives.BackendSampler` or :class:`~qiskit.primitives.BackendEstimator, you do not have to manually assign parameters as expected in the Quantum Instance workflow.
+    Note that the primitives **do** handle parameter bindings, meaning that even if a ``bound_pass_manager`` is defined in a :class:`~qiskit.primitives.BackendSampler` or :class:`~qiskit.primitives.BackendEstimator`, you do not have to manually assign parameters as expected in the Quantum Instance workflow.

     The use-case that motivated the addition of the two-stage transpilation to the ``QuantumInstance`` was to allow running pulse-efficient transpilation passes with the :class:`~qiskit.opflow.CircuitSampler` class.
 The following